In this Guide

 Sadly, many shower heads just don’t cut it.
 They have few flow settings, annoying adjustment features, and they often develop leaks and sprays.
 If you’re used to an older shower head, you’re probably settling for a so-so shower.
 But you don’t have to!

 You want a shower without fiddly adjustments and frustrating flow patterns.
-A great shower head will cater to your preferences and have easy, simple adjustments to help it cater to everyone else in your house, too.
+A great product will cater to your preferences and have easy, simple adjustments to help it cater to everyone else in your house, too.

 Best Shower Head Reviews